I really love growing peonies for you.

 Here’s how peony season works:

 There’s only one peony harvest per year.
 I do make minor adjustments to the inventory numbers as the actual stems are cut, but the original estimate is pretty close to the truth, I’ve found.
-Cutting takes place over two to three weeks and then the stems are stored in my walk-in cooler as orders are filled for a total of six weeks.
+Cutting takes place over two to three weeks and then the stems are stored in my walk-in cooler as orders are filled for a total of four weeks.
 If you have a cooler yourself, in the 34-36 degree range or so, and several events over the season, you can order the season’s worth of stems and hold them yourself, saving yourself on delivery fees or pickups.

 If you’re a floral industry professional and would like to receive my availability list in season, please contact me.